If This Is Love: Background

-"If This Is Love" is an upbeat dance-pop, electropop, synthpop and new wave song.
+"If This Is Love" is an upbeat dance-pop, electropop and synthpop song.
 Its style has also been described by music critics as "obligatory fluffy summery pop", "pure uplifting pop", "an 80's throwback" and "an electro-soul number".
 The song has a feisty and danceable feel to it that would appeal as anthemic to the gay community.
 It is 3 minutes and 23 seconds in length.
 Written in the key of A♭ minor, the beat is set in common time and moves at a mid-tempo 117 beats per minute.
 The song was constructed around a keyboard and percussion arrangement that follows an A♯m–E♯m-F chord progression which forms the song's hook.

 The vocals in the track are auto-tuned.
 Mollie King sings the response in the first and second verses, a backing vocal during the song's middle 8, and she opens and closes the song with a "Yeah!".
 Una Healy sings the call in the first verse as well as the bridge to the first and second choruses with Rochelle Wiseman, and some vocals after every chorus.
 Wiseman sings the bridges to the first and second choruses with Healy, as well as the song's middle 8.
 Frankie Sandford sings the solo parts in every chorus.
 Vanessa White sings the call in the second verse as well as backing vocals after the middle 8 and during the final chorus.

 The song lyrics refer to love-hate relationships, the definition of love and its complications that can lead to situations of stalking.
 Healy elaborates:

 Healy also elaborated on how excited the group were about releasing "If This Is Love":

 [...]
 Getting our first single out there is going to be amazing.
 We've been working hard for a long time now and we want to show everyone what we're all about and what we can do.
 We're ready for it!